huang-zhu/CHTC/README.md

 - A single job (Process) is submitted to a single node (Cluster), running a single instance of the executable script.
 Will show up as ``JOBID 000.0``.

 (2) Single Cluster - Multi Process Job:
 - Multiple "sub-jobs" (Process) are submitted to multiple nodes (Cluster).
 Condor considers multiple nodes a Cluster, while jobs that are running on the Cluster (on different nodes) are different Processes.
-Will show up as ``JOBID 000.0``, ``JOBID 000.1``, etc... for howevery many Processes you requested.
+Will show up as ``JOBID 000.0``, ``JOBID 000.1``, etc... for however many Processes you requested.

 We will be using a Docker container to run GROMACS on HTC.
 You can alternatively use Singularity, but I don't have experience with running Singularity on HTC.
 The container we'll be using is the ``huangzhu/chtc:1.0`` image from my hub (https://hub.docker.com/r/huangzhu).
 You can find the contained software by following the link and clicking on ``huangzhu/chtc``.